kos-lang/kos/doc/modules.md

  * array    - The array is simply appended to the new array without conversion.
               This can be used to make a copy of an array.
- * string   - All characters in the string are converted to code points (integers) and then each code point is subsequently appended to the new array.
  * buffer   - Buffer's bytes are appended to the new array as integers.
  * function - If the function is an iterator (a primed generator), subsequent elements are obtained from it and appended to the array.
               For non-iterator functions an exception is thrown.
+ * object   - Object's elements are extracted using shallow operation, i.e. without traversing its prototypes, then subsequent properties are appended to the array as two-element arrays containing the property name (key) and property value.
+ * string   - All characters in the string are converted to code points (integers) and then each code point is subsequently appended to the new array.

 The prototype of `array.prototype` is `object.prototype`.